 How early should I register?

 As soon as you possibly can!
 RunDisney races have been selling out within the first day of being open.
 You can also get access to early registration if you have an annual pass or you are a DVC member.
-The 5k races tend to last a little longer, but even these have been selling out, so if you want to guarantee a spot in the race you really should register as soon as it opens.
+The half marathons and full marathon tend to last a little longer (longer than the challenges), but even those have been going quickly – so if you want to guarantee a spot in the race you really should register as soon as it opens.

 What happens if I register and can’t attend?